rosscumming/save-the-pony/README.md

 Welcome to the Save the Pony.
 The goal of the game is to help the pony escape the maze and reach the rainbow before the enemy Domokun catches you.

+Want to play the game without havin to download and install? [click here 👈](https://eloquent-entremet-d5d83c.netlify.app/)

 ## Table of Contents

 1. [Tech Stack](#tech-stack)